tiesselune/git-jam/README.md

     exports.PushFiles(<string> jamPath, <string array> digests)
     exports.PullFiles(<string> jamPath, <string array> digests)

- * PushFiles must save the files (enumerated in the `digest` array) found under the `jamPath` directory to a remote location.
+ * PushFiles must save the files (enumerated in the `digest` array) found under the `jamPath` directory to a remote location and return a promise to an array of the digests that could not be pushed.
- * PullFiles must get the files (enumerated in the `digest` array) from the remote location and save them under the `jamPath` directory.
+ * PullFiles must get the files (enumerated in the `digest` array) from the remote location and save them under the `jamPath` directory return an promise to an array of the digests that could not be pulled.

 Then, just set your config to the name of your backend using `git jam config`.